lilaenv/comet/README.md

 ### Run the bot

-Finally, make sure all values in the .env file are filled in correctly, and then execute the following.
+Finally, make sure all values in the .env file and .prompt.yml file are filled in correctly, and then execute the following.
 ```
 python -m src.comet [--log <log_level>]
 ```

 **Note:** The `--log <log_level>` option is optional.
 If it is not specified, the default log level is `INFO`.
 The available log levels are `DEBUG`, `INFO`, `WARNING`, `ERROR`, and `CRITICAL`.